-- Each region will hold at least 10 calendar trainings annually with 100% compliance. - Each region will hold at least two family focused calendar trainings annually with 100% compliance. - Each region will hold at least one transition training annually with 100% compliance. - Each region will hold at least four ECSE meetings focused on administrators annually with 100% compliance.

-- Each region will participate in Intensive TA with at least one program annually with 100% compliance. - Each region will host, at minimum, a COP on transition, early childhood outcomes, and at least two Pyramid cohorts annually with 100% compliance. - Each project leader will participate in 12 collaborative meetings with other ISBE professional development partners and notify an ISBE consultant of any reason that prevents participation with 100% compliance. - Each project will attend one statewide professional development training per year with 100% compliance. - Each project leader will participate in six check-in/update meetings with the ISBE Early Childhood Department annually with 100% compliance.
+- Each region will hold at least 10 calendar trainings annually with 100 percent compliance. - Each region will hold at least two family focused calendar trainings annually with 100 percent compliance. - Each region will hold at least one transition training annually with 100 percent compliance. - Each region will hold at least four ECSE meetings focused on administrators annually with 100 percent compliance. - Each region will participate in Intensive TA with at least one program annually with 100 percent compliance. - Each region will host, at minimum, a COP on transition, early childhood outcomes, and the Pyramid Model annually with 100 percent compliance. - Each project leader will participate in 12 collaborative meetings with other ISBE professional development partners and notify an ISBE consultant of any reason that prevents participation with 100 percent compliance. - Each project will attend one statewide professional development training per year with 100 percent compliance. - Each project leader will participate in six check-in/update meetings with the ISBE Early Childhood Development Department annually with 100 percent compliance.